michaelbrusegard/Informatics-Project-1/workoutplanner/USER_STORIES.md

 Therefore i wish that i can change the order of the exercises in my workout myself.
 This makes it so I can compare my strength more easily to previous attempts.

-It has to be possible for the user to swap places between the exercises so that the prefered exercise is at the start of the grid.
+It has to be possible for the user to swap places between the exercises so that the preferred exercise is at the start of the grid.
-This means that the user needs an overview where the exercises are presented in a clear manner.
+This means that the user needs an overview where the exercises are presented clearly.

 ### Important visuals